OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

   </activity>
   ```

-- **Deep Links**: The following example specifies a deep Link using both the `http://` and `https://` schemes, along with the host and path which will activate it (in this case, the full URL would be `https://www.myapp.com/my/app/path`):
+- **Deep Links**: The following example specifies a deep Link using both the `http://` and `https://` schemes, along with the host and path that will activate it (in this case, the full URL would be `https://www.myapp.com/my/app/path`):

   ```xml
   <intent-filter>